Snowflake-Labs/sfquickstarts/site/sfguides/src/text_embedding_as_snowpark_python_udf/text_embedding_as_snowpark_python_udf.md

 ### A Note On Storing Vectors As BINARY Vs. ARRAY

 For storage and computational efficiency, our text embedding UDF stores embedding vectors as BINARY blobs constructed by concatenating all of the 32-bit floating point numbers in the vector together in order.
 While this is how numerical computing libraries like Numpy and Pytorch "see" vectors, sometimes it may be useful to take a more JSON-like perspective and treat your embedding vectors as a Snowflake ARRAY.

-We could modify our UDF to make it always return an ARRAY, but for greater flexibility we can instead add a new Snowpark UDF to enable a conversion from our BINARY form to ARRAY form.
-In fact, all it takes is one line of JavaScript to make this possible!
+To accomplish this, we could modify our UDF to make it always return an ARRAY, but for greater flexibility we can instead add a new Snowpark UDF to enable a conversion from our BINARY form to ARRAY form.
+In fact, all it takes is one line of Python to make this possible!

 Feel free to give it a shot by running the last couple cells of the notebook.

 ![unpacking example](assets/unpack_binary_vectors.png)

-> aside negative
->
->  Warning: Composing Python and JavaScript UDFs together in a single query on warehouses may cause out-of-memory errors, since the warehouse may try to allocate memory for both UDFs at the same time.
-This is why our example shows running the embedding function in its own query first, then unpacking the result in a separate query.
-If you want to compose these UDFs but run into memory issues, you can also try using a [Snowpark-optimized](https://docs.snowflake.com/en/user-guide/warehouses-snowpark-optimized) warehouse.

 <!-- ------------------------ -->